 - Flexible Working Hours Policy – This policy allows for employees to work hours that differ than the normal start and stop time.
 The particulars of this policy can be discussed with your supervisor.
 (Some positions do not allow this)

 - Short-term Telecommuting Policy – This policy allows staff to work remotely.
 (Some positions do not allow this.)

 - Reasonable Accommodations for Disabilities – This form can be used submitted to your supervisor to request accommodations for any disability recognized by the ADA or for an underlying health condition that could place you in high risk.

 - FFCRA (Families First Coronavirus Response Act (https://www.dol.gov/agencies/whd/pandemic/ffcra-employer-paid-leave) – This policy provides paid sick leave for actively working employees, both part time and full-time, for some reasons related to COVID-19.
 (Restrictions apply)

-- Self-Care Day with Pay – This policy allows for 1 eight-hour day to be taken per pay period for the purposes of resetting, relaxing and reflection.
-The term date for this policy is November 30, 2020.
+- Self-Care Day with Pay – Started in August 2020, this policy allows for two eight-hour paid days per month for full-time employees for the purposes of resetting, relaxing and reflection.

 - EAP (Employee Assistance Program) – This worked-based program offers free and confidential assessments, short-term counseling, referrals, and follow-up services to employees who have personal and/or work-related problems.